-In line with the NQBs resource and other available resources, SPH continued to utilise its Nursing Dependency Tool in 2022-23 to ensure it met with the organisations clinical ward requirements.
+In line with the NQBs resource and other available resources, SPH continued to utilize its Nursing Dependency Tool in 2023-24 to ensure it met with the organisations clinical ward requirements.

-Recruitment of qualified clinical ward staff has been difficult over the past year.
+Recruitment of qualified clinical ward staff has been difficult over the past few year.
 Ward occupancy and higher patient acuity, along with staffing shortages have affected the level of agency required.

-A workforce pay review was recently commenced, which at the time of writing this report, remains ongoing.
-It is anticipated the pay review will improve nursing vacancy rates.
+A workforce pay review is complete and is anticipated the pay review will improve nursing vacancy rates.

 Our clinical workforce has been continually reviewed during the year to improve efficiencies and to ensure agency staff in the ward area are only used where clinically indicated.

 Agency lines of work have been utilised to support safe staffing and increase the ability to provide consistent care and quality outcomes for our patients.

-No Red Flag events were reported relating to safe staffing levels during 2022-2023
+No Red Flag events were reported relating to safe staffing levels during 2023-24.

-SPH Patient Satisfaction results, clinical outcomes, low infection rates and clinical incident statistics, ISO and CQC audit and inspection results supports the organisations' view that SPH Margate has a clear vision in relation to safe staffing and is maintaining and continuing to achieve company objectives within the organisations strategic 3-year plan.
+SPH Patient Satisfaction results, clinical outcomes, low infection rates and clinical incident statistics, ISO and CQC audit and inspection results supports the organisations' view that SPH has a clear vision in relation to safe staffing and is maintaining and continuing to achieve company objectives within the organisations strategic 3-year plan.